 Michigan isn’t currently the championship-winning powerhouse it was during the last century, but the program’s dominance on this list shouldn’t be too much of a surprise: from 1991 to 2012, the Wolverines played in 22 consecutive NCAA Men's Division I Ice Hockey Tournaments.
 They reached those postseasons behind a bevy of suds, including four Top 10 picks.

-One school I was surprised to see with a pair of first-rounders was Maine.
+One surprising school with a pair of first-rounders is Maine.
 The no-brainer selection, Paul Kariya, came in 1993, when the Ducks took the Canadian wunderkind fourth overall.
 But the Sabres also selected a Black Bear when they took Barrett Heisten 20th overall in 1999.
 They took different paths: Kariya played in 989 games and scored 402 goals as one of the league’s premiere snipers for over a decade.
 Heisten played 10 NHL games before an eight-year minor league career.

-Kariya is one of 13 NCAA players to be selected in the Draft’s Top 5.
+Kariya is one of 14 NCAA players to be selected in the Draft’s Top 5.
+Wisconsin's Alex Turcotte adds to that list this year as the No. 5 overall pick for the LA Kings.
 Here’s how many Top 5 picks each school’s produced:

 |1||Boston U.||Hockey East||5|